A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

 \subsubsection{Application I. Real-time clustering of mobile robots}

+For natural colonies such as schools of fish, flocks of birds and hordes of buffaloes, groups merging and splitting are smooth and elegant, which gives the colonies flexibility to circumvent obstacles and dangers.
+There are no absolute leaders or regional coordinators in the herd, yet the members coordinate and interact with local neighbors, that eventually realizes global coordination.
+There are already researchers working on the projects of swarm intelligence and swarm robotics, such as Vijay Kumar’s group in University of Pennsylvania and The Kilobot Project from Radhika Nagpal’s group in Harvard University.
+However, current researches mostly focus on the grouping behavior of tens of robots.
+When considering communi- cations among thousands of robot agents, we need to design a wholly novel mechanism for agents to communicate and interact with neighborhoods efficiently and quickly.

-In natural colonies like fish schools or hordes of buffalos, groups merging and splitting are so smooth and elegant, which gives the colonies flexibility to deal with obstacles and dangers.
-Our first application is to cluster time-varying data such as locations of working mobile robots imitating the phenomenon.
-Also as explained in~\cite{noise}, synchronization will enhance the ability to resist noise and improve robustness of the whole network.
-So potentially, we can couple agents in the same group, to achieve synchronization by forming contracting Lagrangian systems as introduced in~\cite{dynamiccontraction} and~\cite{lagrangian}.
+Our first application is to cluster time-varying data such as locations of mobile robots to test flexible grouping.
+As explained in~\cite{noise}, synchronization will enhance resistance to noise and improve robustness of network.
+Hence potentially, we can couple agents together to achieve synchronization by forming contracting systems as introduced in~\cite{dynamiccontraction} and~\cite{lagrangian}.
 Such dynamic grouping and coupling would help enhance control performance, which can be analyzed in the future.

-In our simulation, 200 robots are located as the previously introduced two-moon dataset, moving around their center locations with radius of $0.5$ and random speed.
-During that time, 30 new robots join the group, and also some robots migrate to form new clusters.
-We update the distance matrix $D$ and influence matrix $M$ continually.
-For potential real world application, we can use electromagnetic field emitters, and electromagnetic field intensity sensors to actualize the designed mechanism, replacing the agent-to-agent communications with agent-environment-agent interactions, which is the core idea of quorum sensing.\\
+In our simulation, 200 robots are located as the two-moon shape as previously introduced, moving around locally with radius of $0.5$ and random speed in the range of [2, 4].
+During that time, 30 new robots join the group, and another subset of robots migrate to form new clusters.
+For potential real world application, we can use electromagnetic emitters and intensity sensors to actualize the mechanism of agent-environment-agent interaction.